 Welcome to Drip Action Theatre Company.

-The company is now in its 28th year, having been co-founded by Bill Brennan and Chris Warren-Adamson in 1987 to stage the first ever stage production of Tom Stoppard’s radio play ‘Artist Descending a Staircase’.
+The company is now in its 31st year, having been co-founded by Bill Brennan and Chris Warren-Adamson in 1987 to stage the first ever stage production of Tom Stoppard’s radio play ‘Artist Descending a Staircase’.
+You can read about that and other Drip adventures in Simon Brett’s ode to our 30th anniversary, here.

 We like to produce new, lesser known work that will entertain, be thought-provoking, challenging, funny – often at the same time.
 We usually perform in smaller theatre spaces for a closer interaction with our audiences.